 5/ Recommend and/or implement habitation and conspecific conditions in which the animal feels safe, is secure, and is physically and emotionally comfortable, and provide or recommend enrichment specific to the individual animal’s interests and comfort.

 6/ Avoid exposing an animal to any situation that needlessly causes or heightens the animal’s fear or other discomfort or distress.

 7/ Work at the animal’s own pace, and prioritize the animal’s safety and sense of safety at all times.

 8/ Prioritize the scared animal’s emotional and physical well-being before the desire for any non-vital result in the animal’s behavior.

 9/ Operationalize behavior rather than use labels, especially life-threatening or misleading labels such as “fear aggression.”

-10/ Avoid recommending behavior-based euthanasia for fearful dogs owned by other individuals and organizations; instead advocate for patience, conditions, and efforts that promote a sense of safety and well-being for the animal, and working at the animal’s own pace.
-Instead, we may outline the array of possible options and outcomes available; we do not make euthanasia decisions for others.
+10/ Avoid recommending behavior-based euthanasia for fearful dogs owned by other individuals and organizations; instead advocate for conditions and efforts that promote a sense of safety and well-being for the animal.
+We may outline the array of possible options and outcomes available but we do not make euthanasia decisions for others.